Translation invariant diagonal frame decomposition of inverse problems and their regularization: Application: stable differentiation

-As a second example we compare the TI-WVD with the standard decimated WVD.
-For that purpose we include coefficient thresholding which is known to optimally remove Gaussian white noise \cite{donoho1995nonlinear,candes2002,haltmeier2014extreme}.
-Since we are dealing with multi-scale decompositions we choose level dependent thresholds $t = 2^{-j} \beta$, for some fixed $\beta >0$ and replace the vaguelette coefficients by $\soft (2^{-j} \beta, v_j^\ast \ast g)$ with soft-thresholding function $\soft(t,x) \coloneqq \sign (x) \max \{0, \abs{x} - t\}$.
-Figure \ref{fig:soft} shows reconstruction from noisy measurements using thresholded TI-WVD and thresholded WVD.
-The thresholding parameter was chosen as $\beta = 0.05$ and $\beta = 0.005$, respectively.
-The results clearly suggest, that the TI-WVD yields more reliable reconstruction, without typical wavelet artifacts of decimated WVD.
-This is inline with reported results for the simple denoising task.
+As a second example we want to compare the TI-WVD with the standard decimated WVD more closely.
+For that purpose we include coefficient thresholding which is known to optimally remove Gaussian white noise \cite{candes2002,donoho1995nonlinear,haltmeier2014extreme}.
+Since we are dealing with multi-scale decompositions we choose level dependent thresholds $t = 2^{-j} \beta$, for some fixed $\beta >0$ and replace the vaguelettes coefficients by $\soft (2^{-j} \beta, v_j^\ast \ast g)$ with soft-thresholding function $\soft(t,x) \coloneqq \sign (x) \max \{0, \abs{x} - t\}$.
+We have chosen four decomposition levels and again performed a parameter sweep for $\beta >0$ to obtain optimal reconstructions.

+Figure~\ref{fig:soft} shows reconstruction from noisy measurements using thresholded TI-WVD and thresholded WVD.
+The results clearly suggest, that the TI-WVD yields more reliable reconstruction as the reconstruction is less perturbed by remaining artifacts.
+Quantitatively, the $\ell_2$ reconstruction error is given by $0.0095$ for the TI-WVD, and $0.0011$ for the decimated WVD.
+This is inline with reported results for the simple denoising task. {\rot Finally, we would like to note that the TI-WVD reconstruction shows reduced wavelet artifacts in comparison to its decimated counterpart.
+Specifically, the oscillating, well-localized errors are significantly reduced in the TI-WVD. }